 Is software patentable after Alice?

 Yes.
 Software is patentable if it improves computer functionality and is not just an abstract idea implemented on a computer.
+The key is demonstrating a concrete technical mechanism, not merely a desired outcome.

 Are AI patents harder to get approved?